KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/microsoft-entra/grafana-authentication.md

 3. After updating the `values.yaml` file and creating the `keycloak-client-grafana-secret` secret, commit the changes to the repository and apply the changes with Helm or Argo CD.

-4. Verify that the OIDC authentication is configured correctly by logging in to Grafana using the Microsoft Entra credentials.
+4. Verify that the OIDC authentication is configured correctly by logging in to Grafana using the Microsoft Entra credentials:

     ![Grafana login](../../assets/operator-guide/microsoft-entra-auth/grafana-login.png)